conkio/technical-articles/bare-metal-linux-backup-recovery/article/pieces-of-the-puzzle.md

 `mariadb-backup` therefore favours faster recovery, but introduces additional storage and operational complexity.

 For a database of this size, the important question is not simply how easy the backup is to create.
 The restore path matters just as much.
 Logical backups favour simplicity and portability; physical backups favour recovery speed.

+### Raw source data

+Not all of the application data on the server originates in the same way.

+Some data is collected from external services and written directly into a database.
+One example is data retrieved through the Google Ads API, which is processed as it is collected rather than being retained separately in its original form.

+The accommodation-booking data is handled differently.
+Each nightly API collection is first saved as JSON before being processed and imported into MariaDB.
+Those files are therefore more than temporary working data: they are the raw source from which the corresponding database records can be recreated if necessary.

+That is particularly useful because the booking-engine data represents a point-in-time snapshot.
+Daily request and demand figures are derived by comparing one snapshot with the previous day's, so successfully capturing each snapshot matters.
+Once it has been saved, however, the JSON can be processed later because the relevant dates and times are already contained in the data.

+The raw JSON therefore needs to be protected alongside the database backups.
+It provides an additional recovery path if database data has to be reconstructed, while other application data that is written directly into a database depends more heavily on the database backup itself.

+Other services on the server, including n8n and Weaviate, also interact with application data, but their internal mechanics are not important to the recovery strategy.
+The objective is simply to make sure that the applications, their configuration and the data they depend on can be restored to a working state.